fenago/apache-solr/lab_guides/Lab_2.md

   --------------------------------------------------------------- ---------------------------------------------------------------------------------------------

 ### contrib

-The `contrib` folder is one where you will be able to see all of Solr\'s contribution modules.
+The `contrib` folder is one where you will be able to see all of Solr's contribution modules.
 All the extensions to Solr, which do advanced things beyond core Solr, can be found here.

-Note that the runnable Java files of all of these extensions can be found in the `dist` folder; here it\'s just the source and the `README.md` files.
+Note that the runnable Java files of all of these extensions can be found in the `dist` folder; here it's just the source and the `README.md` files.

 Some of the useful extensions are as follows.
 #### DataImportHandler
 `DataImportHandler` is an import tool for Solr that helps in importing data from databases, XML files, and HTTP data sources very smoothly and easily.
 The data sources for importing go beyond relational databases and cover filesystems, websites, emails, FTP servers, NoSQL databases, LDAP, and so on.
 You can set default locales, time zones, or charsets via this extension.
-You can find two JAR files of this extension in the `dist` folder:
+You can find two JAR files of this extension in the `dist` folder: `solr-dataimporthandler-7.1.0.jar` and `solr-dataimporthandler-extras-7.1.0.jar`.
-`solr-dataimporthandler-7.1.0.jar` and
-`solr-dataimporthandler-extras-7.1.0.jar`.

 #### ContentExtractionLibrary
 This contrib module provides a way to extract and index content contained in rich documents, such as Word, Excel, PDF, and so on.
 This module uses Apache Tika (a toolkit that extracts